 Colloquial and slangy phrases with the verb tip were frequent, and some of them are still around: “tip me your daddle or flipper” (hand), “tip me a hog” (shilling), “tip him a wink” (advice), “tip the traveler” (humbug a guest at an inn with travelers’ yarns), “tip the double” (decamp),“tip the grampus” (an old seafaring phrase: “duck a skulker for being asleep on his watch”), “tip a stave” (sing), “tip one’s rags a gallop” (run away; thieves’ slang), to mention a few.
 It is the predominantly “low” sphere in which this meaning of the verb tip flourished and a sudden explosion of its use in the second half of the 16th century that make the idea of a straight line from tip “touch, tap; turn over” to tip “give” suspect.

-The association he does endorse is with the words tippler and tipsy (he points out that tipple is derived from tippler, rather than the other way around).
-These words, along with terms like Trinkgeld in German and pourboire in French implying that the money given will be used by the server to purchase drinks.
+The association he does endorse is with the words tippler and tipsy.
+And he points out that tipple is derived from tippler, rather than the other way around.
+These words, along with terms like Trinkgeld in German and pourboire in French, imply the money given will be used by the server to purchase themself drinks.
 I’ll add that Cant’s extension of this specific use of the verb into other fields of endeavor fits entirely with how such languages work.

 Read Subsequent Posts in This Series